gerson-a/TechDeals-eCommerce-Analysis/README.md

 ### Seasonality and Month-over-Month Trends:
 TechDeals experiences seasonal fluctuations in sales, as January/September/December have consistenly high order counts and sales, while February/June/October tend to perform poorly.
 The average month consisted of **$585k in sales over 2200+ orders averaging roughly $250 per order.**

-TechDeal's best month was **December '20, which eclipsed $1.25m in sales across 4k+ orders**, but its worst month was **October '22 with only $178k in sales and 825 orders.**
+TechDeal's best month was **December '20, in which it eclipsed $1.25m in sales across 4k+ orders**, but its worst month was **October '22 with only $178k in sales and 825 orders.** With regards to growth specifically, **March 2020 led the way with increases of +50% in sales and +46% orders month-over-month**, and **October 2022 was the worst growth month, dropping -55% and -47% in those categories respectively.**

-Monthly summary stats here

-highest order count months are consistently Jan/Sept/Dec

-Feb/June/Oct are always tough

-'20 and '21 were great, even with decline in early '21

-serious 2nd half decline in '22
+Looking more broadly, the company saw large dropoffs in performance over the 1st halves of both 2021 and 2022; during these 6 month periods, sales fell by **an average of -10% month-over-month.**

 <img src="https://github.com/gerson-a/TechDeals-eCommerce-Analysis/assets/142946842/9fc007bc-9b1f-44e3-a65b-6c31d9f87a4d" width=70% height=70%>